MaxWaterhout/TCN_self_supervised_learning/README.md

 <em>Fig. 2: The triplet loss</em>
 </p>

-The main purpose of the triplet loss is to learn representations without labels and simultaneously learn meaningful features like pose for example. \
+The main purpose of the triplet loss is to learn representations without labels and simultaneously learn meaningful features like pose while being invariant to viewpoint,scale occlusion, background etc.. \

-The deep network that is used for feature extraction is derived from the Inception architecture.
+## 3.2 Deep network

-### 2.2 Hyperparameter selection
+The deep network is used for feature extraction.
+This framework is derived from an Inception architecture initialized with ImageNet pre-trained weights.
+The architecture is up until the "Mixed-5D" layer followed by two 2 convolutional layers, a spatial softmax layer and a fully connected layer.

 ## 3. Results